ibm-cloud-docs/EventStreams/eventstreams158.md

 ## Opting in to {{site.data.keyword.messagehub}} metrics
 {: #opt_in_metrics}

-To opt into using {{site.data.keyword.messagehub}} Sysdig metrics, complete the steps detailed in [Getting started tutorial for {{site.data.keyword.mon_full}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-getting-started#step1){:new_window}.
+Before you can start using {{site.data.keyword.messagehub}} Sysdig metrics, you must first opt in.
+Complete the steps detailed in
+[Getting started tutorial for {{site.data.keyword.mon_full}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-getting-started#step1){:new_window}.